JonMcEntee/c_playground/README.md

 A repository for experimental c scripts.
 Many of the scripts retained in this repository are code taken from or inspired by the book 'Accelerated C++' by Andrew Koenig and Barbara E. Moo.
-Other scripts are based on assigned excercises from the same book.
+Other scripts are based on assigned exercises from the same book.